ukhsa-collaboration/ntbs_Beta/ntbs-service/deployments/README.md

 # SSL Certificates
 We use Let's Encrpyt for free certificates for the test environments *Note: we tried using an automated cert-manager approach as per: https://docs.microsoft.com/en-us/azure/aks/ingress-tls, but couldn't get it to work.
-Hence the manual appraoch*
+Hence the manual approach*

 ## Steps to create/renew certificate
 1. The environment will have to go down for a while - verify this being OK with its users
+1. Take note of the image tag currently deployed on the environment (`kubectl get deployments/ntbs-$env -o wide`)
 1. Replace the application with a bare-bones nginx container, e.g. by
     1. Replacing `spec.template.spec.containers[].image` with `"nginx:1.17.5" in the deployment yaml file
     1. Remember the image uses port 80, so you might need to change the balancer's port to that, too: